-The population of the Islands is 2,562 (Census 2012) and 90% are British.
+The population of the Falkland Islands is 3,398 (Census 2016 ), representing a 12.7% rise since 2012, with residents coming from sixty countries of birth.
 The majority of the population live in the capital, Stanley and the remainder live in Camp – the local term for the area outside Stanley.
 Many inhabitants are eighth or ninth generation Islanders, their way of life strongly reflecting their British origins.

 Falkland Islanders enjoy internal self government as an Overseas Territory of the United Kingdom.
 Under the Falkland Islands Constitution, eight Assembly Members are elected every four years to the Legislative Assembly, which is presided over by a Speaker.
 They in turn elect three of their number each year to serve on the Executive Council, whom the Governor is obliged to consult in the exercise of his functions.
 The Commander of the British Forces South Atlantic Islands attends as of right.
 Government officials also attend in either a constitutional or ex-officio capacity.
 Only elected Members have the right to vote.